nickangtc/nickang-blog-gatsby/content/blog/2021-12-12-choose-friends-like-your-foods/index.md

 ---
-title: "Why and how to think of your friends as foods"
+title: "Choose friends like your foods"
 date: "2021-12-12"
 planted-date: "2021-12-12"
 last-tended: "2021-12-12"
 maturity-1-2-3: 2
-excerpt: "You are probably in a better position to choose your friends than your foods.
-Food?
-People?
-Now there's a mental model that could help!"
+excerpt: "Food can be healthy and enjoyable.
+So should your friends."
 tags: ["Living"]
 fav: true
 ---